connorg45/secure-pass-gen/README.md

 ## Description

 Created a fully secure password generator perfect for improving the strength of your passwords.

-## Installation

-N/A

-## Credits

-N/A
+Added prompts for user to customize the passwords character types and length.

 ## License